Heiko-Zelt/ldapsync/README.md

 cf cups ldap1 -p "url, base_dn, bind_dn, password"
 cf cups ldap2 -p "url, base_dn, bind_dn, password"
 ```
-If not, set the environment variable VCAP_SERVICES like below and the other user provided variables:
+If not, set the environment variable VCAP_SERVICES like below and the other user provided variables.
-The content of VCAP_SERVICES contains a lot of overhead.
+Cloud Foundry's VCAP_SERVICES JSON code usually contains a lot of data, which is unneccessary.
+Only the following minimal JSON code is needed.

 ```
 #!/bin/bash